 - The brand owner has the right to inspect the model selected for testing (either virtually or physically) and confirm that it has not been damaged in transit prior to verification testing.
-If a model is deemed by the brand owner to be unfit for testing before testing begins, the brand owner may request that another model taken from the marketplace be tested instead.
+Immediately following inspection, if a model is deemed by the brand owner to be damaged in transit and therefore unfit for testing, the brand owner may request that another model taken from the marketplace be tested instead.
 A brand owner or laboratory personnel may not make any repairs to the testing unit, regardless of whether or not the unit is damaged.
 Brand owners, ENERGY STAR Canada program participants or their representatives may not be present for verification testing under any circumstances.

 - Maintaining accurate product model availability information with a CB may reduce a brand owner’s testing burden and make model selection and procurement easier.
 If a selected model is not available at the time of procurement, the CB will replace it with another selection from that brand owner, if possible.
 The CB may not inform the brand owner as to which models will be tested or where they will purchased as part of its efforts to ensure its ability to procure a model.